 VaccineFinder has been helping individuals locate vaccines for over a decade.
 The original website was developed in response to the H1N1 flu outbreak.
 Since then, the team at Boston Children’s Hospital grew the platform by working directly with vaccine providers - including pharmacies, hospitals, and clinics - to help patients find information about flu shots and other routine immunization services.
 Boston Children’s Hospital and the CDC enlisted the help of Mapbox and Castlight Health to redesign the website, which is now completely dedicated to the COVID-19 response effort.
 The new website displays federally enrolled vaccine providers and allows providers to report back information about vaccine supplies to the CDC.

 “For the COVID-19 pandemic, we had to fully rebuild our technology to handle the data complexities of the rollout.
-The partnership with Mapbox allowed us to respond to the incredible challenge of a national platform that could scale to meet the widespread need for reliable and timely information on vaccine” - John Brownstein, Chief Innovation Officer, Boston Children’s Hospital
+The partnership with Mapbox allowed us to respond to the incredible challenge of a national platform that could scale to meet the widespread need for reliable and timely information on vaccines.” - John Brownstein, Chief Innovation Officer, Boston Children’s Hospital

 Redesigning the platform during a global pandemic was an unprecedented undertaking.
 When the team needed location tools that could scale, and fast, they turned to Mapbox for high-performance services that can reliably handle national demand so that the team at Boston Children’s Hospital can focus on the data infrastructure behind the map.
 In preparation for the launch, the Mapbox team dedicated hours of support to advise on site architecture and increased rate limits to ensure that millions of people across the country can seamlessly locate vaccine services at the same time.